taskadapter/taskadapter/README.md

 ```
     ./gradlew clean build -Pvaadin.productionMode -ProllbarApiTokenProperty=<token_here>
 ```
+Note - the rollbar Api property is optional.
+If not provided, the app will skip Rollbar error reporting.

-This will create a ZIP file in `webui/build/distributions` folder.
+This command will create a ZIP file in `webui/build/distributions` folder.
 Unpack the ZIP anywhere, run `bin/taskadapter` script.
 It will automatically open TA URL in browser when the web app is ready.